Home/Vegetables/Cooked Lettuce

 Clinical Encyclopedia

-Cooked lettuce is a nutritious leafy green vegetable that retains many of its beneficial properties even after cooking.
-It is low in calories and high in water content, making it a great addition to a healthy diet.
+Cooked lettuce is a versatile vegetable that retains most of its nutrients while providing a unique texture and flavor when prepared.
+It is low in calories and high in water content, making it a refreshing addition to various dishes.

 Scientific NameLactuca sativa